Matt Mead: Administration

 On October 26, 2012, Mead named Buffalo, Wyoming, businessman and rancher Mark Gordon as the state treasurer, to succeed Joseph B. Meyer, who died in office.

 On February 17, 2015, Mead vetoed legislation intended to prevent the state from permanently confiscating an individual's property through civil forfeiture until after a felony conviction had been attained.
 The legislation, Senate File 14, gained strong popular support and passed through the Wyoming Legislature, with majorities in excess of 2/3 in both houses.
 An attempt to override the veto failed.

 Personal life

 Mead has an older brother, Bradford Scott "Brad" Mead, a Jackson attorney, and an older sister, Muffy Mead-Ferro of Salt Lake City, the author of Confessions of a Slacker Mom.

-Mead's mother, Mary, was the GOP gubernatorial nominee in 1990.
+Mead's mother, Mary Mead, was the GOP gubernatorial nominee in 1990.
 Considered an expert horsewoman, she died in 1996, on her 61st birthday, in a horseback accident while working cattle in Grand Teton National Park.
 In 2003, Mead and his brother and sister put their family ranch in the park up for sale; the price was said to be $110 million.

 Mead's paternal aunt, Andrea Mead Lawrence, was an alpine ski racer who competed in three Winter Olympic Games and won two gold medals for the United States.

 Mead and his wife Carol have two children.